dreyling/pyBAR/firmware/mmc3_m26_desy/README.md

     * add flash memory in Vivado Hardware Manager: QSPI Flash Type is S25FL512S
     * uploading mcs- and prm-files to flash memory (right-click on memory device in Hardware manger) using the options ```Pull-Up``` for ```State of non-config mem I/O pins``` which matches the [design constraints](https://github.com/dreyling/pyBAR/blob/7ca2a5f46e5062f5f9b9d21f015741e44e7f3138/firmware/mmc3_m26_desy/src/mmc3.xdc#L102)
     * set the jumper on the MMC3 board ```FPGA_MODE```
-    * after powering, it takes ~25 sec until the FPGA is programmed
+    * after powering the MMC, it takes ~25 sec until the FPGA is programmed

 ## Software